brodiembusby/stedi-api/README.md

 # stedi

-These commands assume that redis and kafka are running locally on ports 6379 and 9092 respectively.
+These commands assume that redis and kafka are running locally on ports 6379 and 9092 respectively...

 To start this project, run the following commands: